 After reading about Mario and Chester’s trip to the soda shop, students made their own strawberry soda following the instructions listed in the book.
 Try making your own strawberry soda the way Mickey made it.

-Page 38 – Mickey took a table spoon and put a drop of strawberry syrup into it.
-They he added a drop of cream, a squirt of soda water and a dip of ice cream about as big as your fingernail.
+Page 38 – Mickey took a tablespoon and put a drop of strawberry syrup into it.
+He added a drop of cream, a squirt of soda water, and a dip of ice cream about as big as your fingernail.
 That is how you make a cricket’s strawberry soda.
-See more photos.

 Having a Chinese dinner after reading about Mario’s Chinese dinner was great fun!
 The science lab was decorated with Chinese lanterns and fans.
-We ordered take out from a local Chinese restaurant and enjoyed trying to eat with chopsticks.
-See more photos.
+We ordered take-out from a local Chinese restaurant and enjoyed trying to eat with chopsticks.

-The Cricket in Times Square Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+The Cricket in Times Square Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.